HonestResolv3/ScpMessages/README.md

   - How much damage you dealt in attack_message variables

 - %hitbox
-  - The hitbox name of the area you shot in the human_gun_attack_message variable
+  - The hitbox name of the area you shot in the human_gun_attack_message and bullet_damage_message variable

 - %health
   - HP you gained in heal_message variables